greasonek/reading-notes/code-301/class-02.md

 - When the state is changed, the app is re-rendered

 4. What are some examples of things that we could store in state? state stores something we're going to be updating based on what the user does; prop displays something that won't change; For example, state is useful in a form so it can be updated or changed by the user and stored

+## Things I want to know more about

+- structing props and state in react and practice with this